Genesis — The Bible Teaching Commentary

 And the woman said to the serpent, “From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, lest you die’ (Genesis 3:2-3).

 She could have protected herself by thinking who was most trustworthy or simply focus on the Lord’s command.
-Her willingness to decide to listen to the serpent in the end had great ramifications.
+Her decision to listen to the serpent in the end had far-reaching consequences.
 Before discussing these, though, let’s first look closer at why Eve decided to forsake the one she trusted for one she hardly knew.

 The scriptures are quite clear on the process by which Eve chose to disobey God.
 We are not told whether Eve asked further questions.
 Perhaps it is unimportant.
 The longer she toyed with the idea of eating the attractive fruit, the more she allowed her mind to focus on that suggestion, and the less she thought of God’s clear command.